Get all the latest data for Makassar

 Does a property price drop look likely in Makassar as of 2026?

-The single most important factor that could increase the odds of a price drop in Makassar would be a significant tightening of credit conditions, since many buyers rely on KPR (mortgage) financing to purchase homes.
+The single most important macro factor that could increase the odds of a price drop in Makassar is a weaker credit environment, because many ordinary buyers still depend on KPR mortgages.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Makassar.